-Accounting profession which includes profession in bookkeeping, auditing, managerial accounting, accounting system, tax accounting, accounting education and technology, or other accounting services prescribed by the ministerial regulations are regulated by the Accounting Professions Act B.E.
-2547 (2004) ("Act") and supervised by the Federation of Accounting Professions (FAP).
+Accounting Profession which include profession in bookkeeping, auditing, managerial accounting, accounting system, tax accounting, accounting education and technology, or other accounting services prescribed by the ministerial regulations are regulated by the Accounting Professions Act B.E.
+2547 (2004) ("Act") and supervised by the FAP.
 Under the law, only a certified public accountant is allowed to apply for an auditor's license from the FAP.